Home » Central High School » CHS Student Services

 megan.marciniec@central301.net,

-I completed my undergraduate degree from the University of Iowa and upon graduation spent 7 years in the health and fitness industry.
-During that time I was introduced to the world of coaching and I am now in my 17th year as a high school cheerleading coach.
-Coaching propelled me into the world of education and I obtained my Masters degree in School Counseling from National Louis University in 2014.
-I worked as the AVID Coordinator at Rolling Meadows High School before coming to CHS as a school counselor and cheerleading coach this year.
+I completed my undergraduate degree from the University of Iowa and upon graduation spent seven years in the health and fitness industry.
+During that time, I was introduced to the world of coaching, and I am now in my 17th year as a high school cheerleading coach.
+Coaching propelled me into the world of education, and I obtained my Master’s degree in School Counseling from National Louis University in 2014.
+I worked as the AVID Coordinator at Rolling Meadows High School before coming to CHS as a school counselor and cheerleading coach.
 I love sharing my experiences with my students and look forward to what the school year will bring.

 School Social Workers